ManojPandekamat/Intelligent-task-offloading-in-private-5g-networks/README.md

 4. The Edge Node or cloud Node process the image and return the results to the user and send the processed data to the storage node  in openstack for future use.

+You can build all the Docker images mentioned in this project from scrach using [Build](./Build/) or we have already mentioned the images built during setup in the configuration files